ondovj/serving_size_modeling/README.md

 ## Data

-The data being used in the project is the USDA Branded Food Products Database, located at https://data.nal.usda.gov/dataset/usda-branded-food-products-database.
+The data being used in the project is the USDA Branded Food Products Database<sup>1</sup>.
 It contains over 260,000 branded foods, with their ingredients, nutrition information, and many more aspects of those foods.
 The original data descriptions can be found in the datasets folder of this repository.
 The final table as compiled in this project contains the following fields:

 |Category|Description|Example|
 |---|---|---|